General rules for the carriage of passengers

 3.1.2.
 Special Discount Rules;

 3.1.3.
-Information on the ticket and on the Ticket for Additional Services.
+Information on the Ticket and on the Ticket for Additional Services.

 3.3.
 The ticket shall contain the following information: